anushkadewoolkar1/Zelda/README.md

 - The water still currently acts as a normal collidable block (it will eventually be impassable by link and enemies but not by projectiles)
 - Room 0,0 is a 2d section that still acts 3d and the enemies dont move around
-- Projectile collision with enemies is detected but deletion is bugged out
+- Projectile collision with enemies is detected but handling is bugged out

 # Code Reviews
 We performed code reviews focusing on: